Fila Watches: Blending Style and Technology for the Modern American Consumer

 The Dr Tracker aims to keep users engaged with their health goals.
 It does this through several features:

-• Personalized goal setting: The device suggests realistic targets based on your data.
+• Personal goal setting: The device suggests realistic targets based on your data.

 • Achievement badges: Earn rewards for hitting milestones to stay motivated.